Quick Links

 • Mr Risdale - I enjoy teaching English primarily because of the wonderful people I’ve met along the way, students and colleagues.
 I enjoy sharing my passion for reading and for great films with my students.
 It keeps me on my toes because they have curiosities that invite me to explore new fields so that I can be a bridge for them.
 I have to be prepared to explain news stories to them, so I have to keep informed and aware of what is happening in the world.

-• Mr Smith - I love teaching English because language is the key to power.
+• Mr Smith - Second in English - I love teaching English because language is the key to power.
 I want my students to feel like they have the ability to open any door with their words.

 • Mrs Heather - I love the ways in which writers can explore important ideas such as social injustice, poverty and treason just through a story.
 Think of Macbeth, for example.
 Shakespeare really makes you think about the consequences of cold blooded murder on the murderer.
 I'm also a massive grammar nerd and I'm fascinated (and a bit scared) by the ways in which politicians and journalists use rhetorical language to persuade, enlighten, frighten or deceive.

-• Ms Smith - I really enjoy the daily interactions I have with my students.
+• Mrs Hayward - I really enjoy the daily interactions I have with my students.
 You can never quite prepare yourself for the hilarious and sometimes crazy conversations you end up having.
 I also get to share with them my favourite books and get to see them enjoy this world of reading too, what other job could offer that?

 Course: English Literature AQA